vibbits/presentation/PITCHME.md

-# Flux
+# platforms for reproducibility

-An application architecture for React
+overview of available options

 ---

-### Flux Design

-- Dispatcher: Manages Data Flow
-- Stores: Handle State & Logic
-- Views: Render Data via React
+### what tools are available

+- for ad hoc workflows and tools: docker and singularity
+- for lightweight application: jupyter notebooks
+- for pipelines: shell scripts in github
+- for software tools: bioconda/biocontainer

 ---

+---

 ![Flux Explained](https://facebook.github.io/flux/img/flux-simple-f8-diagram-explained-1300w.png)

+---